occiware/OCCInterface/src/readings/GettingStarted.md

 * Each resource has an unique id.
 To access a resource, click on a link pointing to it, or use an URL of this type :
 [/6df690d2-3158-40c4-88fb-d1c41584d6e5](/6df690d2-3158-40c4-88fb-d1c41584d6e5)<br><br>

-Morevover, the use of the four buttons are quite simple :
+Moreover, the use of the four buttons are quite simple :

 * GET: make a GET request with the target URL
 * EDIT: switch the JSON view to editable, then you can make a POST or PUT to edit or create data
 * DEL: make a DELETE request with the target URL
 * M: Go to the kind (the Model) of a resource.
 You need to have a target URL pointing to a resource.

+See further doc and tips in the [README](https://github.com/occiware/OCCInterface/blob/master/README.md).

 ### Switching server